Turborepo

 For now, the only valid value for the extends key is ["//"]. // is a special name used to identify the root directory of the monorepo.

-Configuration in a workspace can override any of the configurations for a pipeline task.
-If you don't include a key, the configuration is inherited from the extended turbo.json.
+Configuration in a package can override any of the configurations for a task.
+Any keys that are not included are inherited from the extended turbo.json.

 Examples